Hundreds of thousands flee US coast ahead of Hurricane Laura

 Laura passed Cuba after killing nearly two dozen people on the island of Hispaniola, including 20 in Haiti and three in the Dominican Republic, where it knocked out power and caused intense flooding.
 The deaths reportedly included a 10-year-old girl whose home was hit by a tree and a mother and young son crushed by a collapsing wall.

-As much as 15 inches (38 centimeters) of rain could fall in some parts of Louisiana, said Donald Jones, a National Weather Service meteorologist in Lake Charles, Louisiana — near the bullseye of Laura’s projected path.
+As much as 15 inches (38 centimeters) of rain could fall in some parts of Louisiana, said Donald Jones, a National Weather Service meteorologist in Lake Charles, Louisiana.

-On Grand Isle, Nicole Fantiny said she planned to ride out the hurricane on the barrier island along with a few dozen other people.
+At Grand Isle, Louisiana, Nicole Fantiny said she planned to ride out the hurricane on the barrier island along with a few dozen other people.

-“It could still change, but we keep on hoping and praying that it keeps on going further west like it’s doing,” said Fantiny, who manages a restaurant on the island.
+“It could still change, but we keep on hoping and praying that it keeps on going further west like it’s doing,” said Fantiny, who manages a restaurant.

-Marco, a system that approached land ahead of Laura, weakened into a remnant just off Louisiana’s shore on Tuesday.
-Satellite images showed a disorganized cluster of clouds, what meteorologists call “a naked swirl,” Jones said.

-Meanwhile, Laura powered up.
-The crew of a hurricane hunter plane confirmed that Laura became a hurricane shortly after passing between the western tip of Cuba and Mexico’s Yucatan Peninsula.

 In Galveston and Port Arthur, Texas, mandatory evacuation orders went into effect shortly before daybreak Tuesday.
 "If you decide to stay, you’re staying on your own,” Port Arthur Mayor Thurman Bartie said.